Skip to main content

 Small Town Universe

-West Virginia Alliance for STEM and the Arts is thrilled to partner with Emmy nominated Director Katie Dellamaggiore and her company Rescued Media to present an exclusive screening of their new film Small Town Universe as part of our new series, Stories with STEAM The Appalachian Circuit, touring West Virginia March of 2025.
+West Virginia Alliance for STEM and the Arts is thrilled to partner with Emmy nominated Director Katie Dellamaggiore and her company Rescued Media to present an exclusive screening of their new film Small Town Universe (trailer below) as part of our new series, Stories with STEAM The Appalachian Circuit, touring West Virginia in March of 2025.

 Co-sponsored by the West Virginia University Departments of Physics and Astronomy, English and the Center for Gravitational Waves and Cosmology, this exclusive screening will be held on WVU's campus.
 The event is free and open to all as capacity allows.